ianthegit/ianthegit.github.io/README.md

 URL Parameters are used to control the view.

-https://www.hopgood.uk/  Will show an empty screen, unless you have questions with todays date (yyyy-mm-dd) in which case they will be showns, and will require the password 'letmein' to access them
+https://www.hopgood.uk/  Will show an empty screen, unless you have questions with todays date (yyyy-mm-dd) in which case they will be shown, and will require the password 'letmein' to access them

 Parameters can be chained with '&'

 <URL>?

-	quizType=<TAG> (or 'ShowAll' to view them all) showTags=1 to show all tags as clickable buttons
+	quizType=<TAG> (or 'ShowAll' to view them all)

+	showTags=1 to show all tags as clickable buttons

 https://www.hopgood.uk/?quizType=ShowAll&showTags=1